smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 Location of the TLS private key file.
 Example: `/home/$USER/.chainlink/tls/server.key`

-# Gas price tuning
+# Gas controls

-Use this section to tune your node's gas pricing.
+Use this section to tune your node's gas limits and pricing.
 In most cases, leaving these values at their defaults should give good results.

+## ETH_GAS_LIMIT_DEFAULT

+- Default: 500000

+The default gas limit.
+This should not need to be changed in most cases.
+Certain applications (e.g. keeper) might override this with application-specific gas limits.

+## ETH_GAS_LIMIT_TRANSFER

+- Default: 21000

+The gas limit to be used for eth->eth transfers.

 ## ETH_GAS_BUMP_PERCENT